WebAssembly/component-model/design/mvp/Explainer.md

 Once compiled, a `WebAssembly.Component` could be instantiated using the existing JS API `WebAssembly.instantiate(Streaming)`.
-Since components have the same basic import/export structure as modules, this means extending the [*read the imports*] logic to support single-level imports (of kebab-case component import names converted to lowerCamelCase JavaScript identifiers) as well as imports of modules, components and instances.
-Since the results of instantiating a component is a record of JavaScript values, just like an instantiated module, `WebAssembly.instantiate` would always produce a `WebAssembly.Instance` object for both module and component arguments (again, with kebab-case component export names converted to lowerCamelCase).
+Since components have the same basic import/export structure as modules, this means extending the [*read the imports*] logic to support single-level imports as well as imports of modules, components and instances.
+Since the results of instantiating a component is a record of JavaScript values, just like an instantiated module, `WebAssembly.instantiate` would always produce a `WebAssembly.Instance` object for both module and component arguments.

-When `interface` imports or exports are used, the `iid` string is used in place of the kebab-name.
-Core WebAssembly modules allow arbitrary UTF-8 in import/export strings, so the union of kebab-names and interface identifiers (which is disjoint) allow components to express a subset of the possible Core WebAssembly import/export strings, which means that all component import/export names can be instantiated and called using the existing JS API.

 Types are a new sort of definition that are not ([yet][type-imports]) present in Core WebAssembly and so the [*read the imports*] and [*create an exports